-Lead the needle tip into the outer needle cap on a flat surface without touching the needle or the outer needle
+Lead the needle tip into the outer needle cap on a flat surface without touching the needle or the outer needle cap.

 - Once the needle is covered, carefully push the outer needle cap completely on. - Unscrew the needle and dispose of it carefully in accordance with local guidelines.
-Ask your doctor, nurse or pharmacist about sharps disposal. - Put the pen cap on your pen after each use to protect the solution from light.
+Ask your doctor, nurse or pharmacist about sharps disposal.